 Aaron is our clients' secret weapon.
 He creates and executes strategies designed to make our clients happy and their competition miserable.
 With both agency and client-side marketing experience, Aaron has worked on everything from small startups to the biggest brands in the world.
 In short, he makes things happen.

-Kelly Falconer, of Syracuse, New York, has been hired as an assistant account manager and will provide account service support for agency clients and help plan and execute marketing strategies and tactics.
-She has a Master of Business Administration degree and a bachelor’s degree in public relations from the S.I.
+Krista Johnson, of Syracuse, New York, has been hired as an account manager and will provide account service support for agency clients and help plan and execute marketing strategies and tactics.
+She has a bachelor’s degree in public relations from the S.I.
 Newhouse School of Public Communications at Syracuse University.

 Spitz Advertising was founded, decades before any of the current partners were born.
 Even Doug.